mapanet/NSE/docs/03_Import_INEGI_Censo_2020_AGEB.md

 - Using aggregation, we can obtain **Population** and **Dwellings** per AGEB, City, Municaplity, State.
 - Later we can compute: **Unoccupied_Dwellings** = Dwellings – Occupied_Dwellings

+**AGEB and Manzana meaning**

-**Clartification:** "AGEB" means Geo-Statistical Area and "Manzana" is a Block.
+- "AGEB" means Geo-Statistical Area
+- "Manzana" is a Block

 Result table will be: INEGI_Censo_2020_AGEB